Kobee1203/weedow-searchy/README.md

 ## Why use Spring Data Search?
 [Spring Data Rest](https://spring.io/projects/spring-data-rest) builds on top of the Spring Data repositories and automatically exports those as REST resources.

-However, when we want to search for JPA entities according to different criteria, we need to define several methods in the Repositories to perform different searches.
+However, when we want to search for Entities according to different criteria, we need to define several methods in the Repositories to perform different searches.

-Moreover, by default REST endpoints return JPA Entities content directly to the client, without mapping with a dedicated DTO class.\
+Moreover, by default REST endpoints return Entities content directly to the client, without mapping with a dedicated DTO class.\
 We can use Projections on Repositories, but this means that from the architecture level, we strongly associate the infrastructure layer with the application layer.

-Spring Data Search allows to easily expose an endpoint for a JPA entity and thus be able to search on any fields of this entity, to combine several criteria and even search on fields belonging to sub-entities.
+Spring Data Search allows to easily expose an endpoint for a Entity and thus be able to search on any fields of this entity, to combine several criteria and even search on fields belonging to sub-entities.

 Let's say you manage Persons associated with Addresses, Vehicles and a Job.\
 You want to allow customers to search for them, regardless of the search criteria: